-One of my favorite programs in the Windows 2000 era was a utility called SetShellView.
-This little app tweaked the Windows desktop making your icons appear as “large icons” or “small icons” or as “list view” or “detailed view” – just like any other folder in Windows.
-Sadly, this program was not updated for, and does not work in, Windows XP.
+One of my favorite programs of the Windows 2000 era was a utility called SetShellView.
+This little app tweaked the Windows desktop, making your icons appear as “large icons” or “small icons” or as “list view” or “detailed view” – just like any other folder in Windows.
+Sadly, this program was not updated for Windows XP.

-I searched high and low for a replacement, and for the longest time I couldn’t find one.
-Eventually I found a post at some now-forgotten message board.
-It seems that someone else loved SetShellView too, and was also looking for a replacement.
-One of the replies to the original post was the two-word reply “Try this:”, with a direct link to a program called deskview.exe.
+I searched high and low for a replacement.
+And for the longest time I couldn’t find one.
+But one day I found a post at some now-forgotten message board.
+Someone else loved SetShellView too, and was asking about a replacement.
+One of the replies was the cryptic, two-word “Try this:”, with a direct link to a program called deskview.exe.
 I downloaded it and used it for the rest of my Windows XP days.
-And since it seems that my old site was the last place on the Internet that offered it for download, I decided to “port it” to the new site.
-So if you’re interested, read on!

 As mentioned, deskview.exe changes your desktop icons from “large icons” to “small icons”.
 Unlike SetShellView, Deskview doesn’t have any options; you just double-click it to change the icons, then double-click it again to return your desktop to the default setting: